cogentcore/cogent/README.md

 * also each textview should have its own context menu where you can pick which buffer / file to view -- C-x b / f will pull up these same functions.
 Make a gide-specific version of textview or use existing?

-* need commands to run after saving (always reload after save) and general commands avail. including git (just use command line for everything of course!)

 * need autosave and crash files!